StockwatchDev/stockwatch/README.md

    and `--end-date YYYY-MM-DD` commandline arguments.
 The script will put all the files in the STOCKWATCH\_DIR/portfolio folder.

-## Running the tests
+# Running the tests

-To run all the static-code analysis, and unit-tests the [tox] framework is used.
+To run all the static-code analyses, and unit-tests the [tox] framework is used.
 For running the all checks simply execute the `tox` command from within the repo (while having a poetry shell, otherwise run `poetry run tox`).